ci-compass/cicf/week01-commandline/README.md

 Control-E will move the cursor to the end of the line.
 Control-W will delete the previous word (so everything back to the previous space).
 Control-K will delete everything from the cursor to the end of the line.
-These are the ones I use everyday, but there are [many more](https://www.linux.org/threads/popular-keyboard-shortcuts-for-the-gnu-bash-shell.44645/), and maybe others will be helpful to you.
+These are the ones I use everyday, but there are [many, many more](https://www.linux.org/threads/popular-keyboard-shortcuts-for-the-gnu-bash-shell.44645/), and maybe others will be helpful to you.

 **Tab Completion** To make it easier to type long file names,